maissaba/Telecom-Traffic-Dashboard/README.md

 ### Key Technologies and Tools:
 1. **ETL Pipeline & Data Processing**:
-   - **Apache NiFi**: Used for orchestrating the ETL (Extract, Transform, Load) process.
+   - **Apache NiFi**: Used for orchestrating the ELT (Extract, Load, Transform ) process.
 NiFi helps automate data ingestion, transformation, and routing from various sources to a central data repository.
    - **PySpark**: Used for processing large-scale telecom data, including data transformation, aggregation, and analytics on distributed systems.

 2. **Dashboard**: